 Literary and Cultural Terms

 The following list contains basic terms with which you should already be familiar, and more specialized terms that we will use throughout this term.
-This definitions are adapted from earlier editions of the Longman Anthology of British Literature.
+These definitions are adapted from earlier editions of the Longman Anthology of British Literature.

 Rhythm and Meter